ricardorqr/microserviceV2/README.md

 # Settings

-In case Dockerhub does not have all the service images pushed, you need to do the command below to push all images.
+1 - You need to push all the service images pushed to Dockerhub.
+Please, use the command below.

 ```shell
 mvn clean package -P docker-build-image
 ```

+2 - You do not need to locally run the application through IntelliJ.
+Docker compose file already have all the service images.
+Go to the next section and do `docker compose up`.

 # Running the application